-Naxos is the largest and greenest island in the Cyclades and is recommended for combining with Santorini or Mykonos.
+Naxos is the largest and greenest island in the Cyclades.

-The capital, Naxos Town (Chora), is a Venetian town.
+The capital, Naxos Town (Chora), was formerly Venetian.
 Enter the old town (Kastro) through one of two gates and you are immediately plunged into a maze of narrow streets, covered alleyways, dead ends and many steps!
 It's a pleasure to potter around the town looking at the little (and not so little) houses- some Venetian families built mansions here many centuries ago.

 The iconic image of Naxos Town is the Portara, a huge archway dating from the 6th century.
-On a fine day you can reputedly see Paros, Delos, Mykonos and Syros from here and it's a lovely spot for sunset photos as well.
+On a fine day you can reputedly see Paros, Delos, Mykonos and Syros from here and it's a lovely spot for sunset photos.

 St George is only about 5 - 10 minutes walk from the capital of the island.
-The resort is tourism-centred with water sports, including wind surfing, and a good variety of tavernas and cafe bars, many of which are on the beach.
+It is tourism-centred with water sports, including wind surfing, and a good variety of tavernas and cafe bars, many of which are on the beach.
 The beach itself is over a kilometre long with fine sand and safe shallow waters.
-It's a resort to suit everyone!
+It's a resort to suit everyone.

 Naxos is a stunningly beautiful island with a long coastline and mountains.
 It is green and fertile and is one of the main potato producers in Greece.
 Livestock farming is also popular.
 To see Naxos at its best it is advisable to rent a car to explore the interior, where photo opportunites abound.
 In May the island is covered in wild flowers, gorse and herbs.
 Rosemary, wild sage and thyme scent the air.